-BOK report warns of pressures leading to inflation
+BOK warns of persistent inflation

 BY KIM JEE-HEE [email@example.com]